 My interest in working with trauma lead me to earned a counselling certificate at Victoria’s Citizens Counselling Centre in 2005.
 Further programs offered at the centre afforded me Brené Brown's Shame and Resilience course, Marshall Rosenberg's Non-Violent Communication and couples counselling certification.
 For the last 15 years I have continued my volunteer services there and currently run a private practice from home.

 In 2007 I graduated from the Trauma and Transformation program at Capacitar International.
 Practices are aimed at alleviating traumatic stress and trapped cellular memory on a physical level.
-As an instructor my focus is on helping individuals tap into their own ability to heal the effects of trauma, secondary trauma and compassion fatigue.

 The last several years as a participant of the Landmark Forum and their leadership programs has allowed me to combine my love of music and groups to create Voices Unleashed.

 My goal is to help others feel the freedom gained when one’s voice is fully self expressed.
 Singing is one of the most healing, joyful and fun ways to break free and have what we want to say be heard and our feelings be acknowledged.